valegiunchiglia/DS_sessions/README.md

 # Update on Lectures
 Hi Everyone!!

-Tomorrow there will be the next lecture of the DS Helper team about Python.
-If you missed the first one, don't worry!
-We will revise some of the topics.
+Tomorrow there will be the next lecture of the DS Helper team.
+During the lecture, you will get to practice R, while doing something fun such as selecting an interesting movie to watch.
+No prior coding experience is necessary.
-The material for the lecture is accessible at this [link](https://colab.research.google.com/drive/1vad1fRlSXdlqy1zMT-F5947rSEuJv-96?usp=sharing).
+The material for the lecture is accessible at this [link](https://colab.research.google.com/drive/1EqzuZZlw8ogdpB_yZEuspl6lqHsIwvOP?usp=sharing).

-The link to the Teams call is available [here](https://teams.microsoft.com/l/meetup-join/19%3ameeting_YWE3NmRmYjktNTBjZi00YzYyLWE4NDMtYWUwODBkNWE0MDZm%40thread.v2/0?context=%7b%22Tid%22%3a%222b897507-ee8c-4575-830b-4f8267c3d307%22%2c%22Oid%22%3a%2259f6bab9-038b-4d99-ba0a-7617d7a16f65%22%7d).
+The link to the Teams call is available [here](https://teams.microsoft.com/l/meetup-join/19%3ameeting_Yzg2OTJjM2QtY2Y4OS00ZTM1LTk2MGYtZWY3ZmNlYWQ1N2Ni%40thread.v2/0?context=%7b%22Tid%22%3a%222b897507-ee8c-4575-830b-4f8267c3d307%22%2c%22Oid%22%3a%2259f6bab9-038b-4d99-ba0a-7617d7a16f65%22%7d).
-The lecture will be from 13.00 to 14.30.
+The lecture will be from 14.00 to 15.30.
 We hope to see many of you there!!!

 The clinic sessions are still taking place.
 Just book a spot using this [form](https://forms.gle/VaZb9oivXJ2bP4t47) and we will do our best to help you :)